 After not only surviving but thriving during a 20-year transformation of the execution landscape characterized by rapid regulatory changes and competitive responses, commoditization and shrinking brokerage lists, we think we understand the challenges—and opportunities—in such an environment.
 The headwinds from MiFID II are reverberating globally and shrinking research budgets are real, but so is the opportunity we believe.
 Unsurprisingly, the formula for success in fundamental research isn’t too different than it was for execution:

 What does that mean in practice?
-It means a laser focus on Technology (including FinTech), Media and Telecom by analysts who understand their industries deeply, typically by having started their careers in them and seeing them from the inside out—and, importantly, who collaborate to ensure the most informed opinions.
+It means a laser focus on Technology, globally and across sectors, by analysts who understand the underlying technology and competitive dynamics of their industries deeply, typically by having started their careers in them and seeing them from the inside out—and, importantly, who collaborate to ensure the most informed opinions.
 It means offering unique corporate access opportunities, including our client trips to mainland China and our Silicon Valley bus tours.
-And it means delivering insights, not maintenance research, about both disruptive/thematic industry changes and incremental data points through bottom up channel and field work including on the ground in China, in all cases driven by client need, not investment banking demands.
+And it means delivering insights about both disruptive/thematic industry changes and incremental data points through bottom up channel and field work including on the ground in China, in all cases driven by client need, not investment banking demands.

 The result of this approach is while others are contracting their efforts if not shuttering them altogether, we are expanding.
-We are adding experienced analysts and smart, energetic associates, not cutting staff.
+We are adding experienced analysts and smart, energetic associates, while others are cutting back.
 We are rolling out coverage on more names, not less.
 We are planning lots of corporate access.
-We are committed to the business and becoming the premier TMT research boutique.
+We are committed to the business and becoming the premier Global Tech research boutique.

 Evan Morgan is Head of Research Sales and a Managing Director, bringing 25 years of Institutional Equities experience to the position.
 Prior to joining Rosenblatt in 2015, Evan was a Managing Director with Zelman & Associates.
 Previously he was Chief Executive Officer of Wedge Partners, an institutional brokerage firm focused on technology and Asia.
 Morgan founded Wedge Partners' China-based research business in 2008.
 Prior to joining Wedge in 2007, Evan held various executive positions including Vice Chairman of FTN Midwest Securities.
 Evan was a founding member of Midwest Research in 1996 and served as its Chairman and CEO prior to its acquisition by First Tennessee Bank.
 Prior to Midwest, he was a Vice President in Institutional Sales with Roulston & Co. from 1994 through 1996.
 Evan was with Apple Computer, Inc. from 1988 until 1993 in a number of capacities including business planning, dealer channel sales and market development.
 He began his career with Chase Manhattan Bank in their Management Development Program.Evan has an A.B. in Economics and History from Columbia University and earned his MBA from Case Western Reserve University’s Weatherhead School of Management, where he serves on their Visiting Committee.